brorb/710-wiki/Content/Concepts/TTH.md

 .
 They are an organization who perform some sort of transmission, and [[INDI]] and [[Kepler]] fork for them.
 It is not known whether they are a government institution or a private one.
 They have numerous people working for them, as indicated by the [[Private Room]] chats.

+It is known that TTH is a subbranch of some other organization[^2]

 Their logo feature two hands on a read background.
 The hands are a symbolization of human work.[^1]